Tripartite System of education in England, Wales and Northern Ireland: Implementation

 The Tripartite System was arguably the least politically controversial of the great post-war welfare reforms.
 The Butler Act had been written by a Conservative, and had received the full backing of Prime Minister Winston Churchill.

 Many in the Labour party, meanwhile, were enthusiastic about the ability of the Tripartite System to enable social mobility.
 A first-rate education would now be available to any capable child, not simply a rich one.
 The tripartite system seemed an excellent tool with which to erode class barriers.

 In spite of this broad approval, the resources for implementing the system were slow in coming.
 The logistical difficulties of building enough secondary schools for the entire country delayed the introduction of tripartite education.
 It was not until 1951, and the election of a Conservative government, that the system began to be widely implemented.
 Some historians have argued that tripartite education was the Conservative answer to the attractions of the Welfare state, replacing collective benefits with individual opportunities.
 Even so, there was still a dramatic shortfall in resources for the new education system.

 Very few technical schools were opened, due to the lack of money and a shortage of suitably qualified teachers.
 This failure to develop the technical part of the system undermined the whole structure.
-The tripartite system was, in effect, a two-tier system with grammar schools for the academically gifted and secondary modern schools for the others.
+The tripartite system became, in effect, a two-tier system with grammar schools for the academically gifted and secondary modern schools for the others.